ksemkav/obsidian-segerlab-plugin/README.md

 # Segerlab Plugin for Obsidian

-A plugin that brings calculation views from segerlab into your Obsidian notes.
+A plugin that brings calculation views from Segerlab into your Obsidian notes.

 ## Features